“It’s not what you think.”

 Now, another layer of identity has been overlaid — metastatic cancer patient — and I’m trying to figure out how that makes sense (the first answer is, it doesn’t — just bad luck).

-My name is Deborah Wassertzug, I am 45 years old, and I have metastatic melanoma.
+My name is Deborah Wassertzug, I am 46 years old, and I have Stage 4 metastatic melanoma.
+While I still take medication, I am considered to be in long-term remission.
+(A Stage 4 designation stays with you forever, though.)

 I am learning there is a cancer narrative out there with which many people are unfortunately familiar.
-And that my narrative is apparently an experimental one for the genre.
+And that my narrative is an experimental one within the genre.

-For the posts dated November 2014, my blog co-creator was the medical marvel and horror of Prednisone, by way of medication-induced colitis, near-starvation and sleep deprivation.
+Posts published November 2014 were co-created was the medical marvel and horror of Prednisone, treatment-induced colitis, near-starvation and sleep deprivation.

-For the posts dated mid-April through the end of May 2015, and also from November-December 2015, my co-conspirator was the medical marvel and horror of Decadron, by way of extreme sleep deprivation, near-manic episodes, hypervigilance (I understand I was a treat to be around).
+From mid-April through May 2015, and also in November-December 2015, my co-conspirator was the medical marvel and horror of Decadron, by way of extreme sleep deprivation, near-manic episodes, and hypervigilance.
+I understand I was a treat to be around.
 While on Decadron, I could eat, but I couldn’t shut up.
 My mom and my therapist, seeing me in this state, warned me to try to watch what I said and did.
 (I did my best.)

 I use here images licensed under Creative Commons which I find on Flickr, or my own images.
 Other images I attribute to the best of my ability (I am a librarian, after all).
 If one of these images is yours, and you’d prefer it not be here, please get in touch.
 YouTube links are usually music, if you’re reading at the office.
 There will never be anything NSFW here aside from language, lotsa language.

-Re: the pink flowery header image: Someone once told me it is beautiful.
+Someone once told me that that pink flowery image I use at the top of the blog is beautiful.
 I agree.
-It is also the thing that is trying to kill me — the BRAF mutation of melanoma.
+It is also an image of the thing that is trying to kill me — the BRAF mutation of melanoma.
 Isn’t it something to see?
 (The image is from a company that works in the diagnostic realm of the disease.)

 CAST OF CHARACTERS:

-Me (wife, mom, writer, freelance translator, part-time academic librarian, design thinking devotee, metastatic melanoma patient)
+Me (wife, mom, writer, freelance translator, part-time academic librarian, metastatic melanoma patient)

 J (husband, dad, IT guru, guitar and keyboard god, talented chef, broadest shoulders in the universe)

-drive Staten Island Ferry some kind of vehicle be a photographer be an aeronautical engineer when he grows up (but he is going to need a better handle on fractions), adores reading and writing (almost to the exclusion of meals).
+drive Staten Island Ferry some kind of vehicle be a photographer be an aeronautical engineer be a writer when he grows up, adores reading and writing (almost to the exclusion of meals).
 Loves his little brother something fierce.

-Young A (7), a feral heartbreaker, enjoys eloquence, loves spreading out the New York City subway map and announcing every single stop to your destination — including transfers.
-He has been typing stories for a year now, and is an absolute slave to his word count.
+Young A (7.5), a feral heartbreaker, enjoys eloquence, loves spreading out the New York City subway map and announcing every single stop to your destination — including transfers.
+He has been typing stories for a while now, and is an absolute slave to his word count.
 He practices piano multiple times every day.
 Refuses to let his big brother kiss him goodnight.

 Nurse Practitioner R = Nurse Practitioner Rajni Kannan.
-Great & reassuring phone voice, talks like she’s your best friend because she is, lightning-fast wit, and gives great hugs.
-Now a mom too.
+Great & reassuring phone voice, acts like she’s your best friend because she is, lightning-fast wit, gives great hugs.
+Mom to an adorable toddler.
+Sometimes she asks for parenting advice, which is flattering.

 All members of the medical team listed above are possessed of an unremitting sense of humor, which has earned them my undying (see what I did there?) loyalty.